IShkorubsky/IShkorubsky/README.md

 [Publication](https://ishkorubsky.itch.io/last-stand-crossing)

- • The project focused on demonstrating the power of the Unity 3D game Engine through the usage of packages;
+- The project focused on demonstrating the power of the Unity 3D game Engine through the usage of packages
- • The cinematic effect was implemented with the usage of the Cinemachine package and the animations are rigged through the Animation Rigging Package;
+- The cinematic effect was implemented with the usage of the Cinemachine package and the animations are rigged through the Animation Rigging Package
- •    Managed to achieve an immersive experience with the usage of animations.
+- Managed to achieve an immersive experience with the usage of animations

 ![Game Logo](/assets/img/last_stand_crossing.png)
 <!--